 Unless you are in an emergency, chances are you could spend the next three months tracking your food intake and activity levels; without changing a thing.
 Chances are, once you have that first month’s worth of data, you can say, “You know what, I’d like to do this more and that less.”

 Same thing with money.

-Chances are you can look at your past bank statements; or, start from today.
+You can look at your past bank statements or start today.
 Track everything and then take a look.
 If you could only change one thing, what would it be?

 Great value doesn’t require grand gestures.

 If I get the urge to eat out, I pull up my accounts and look at the pie chart; is dining out higher than groceries?
 If it is, I may or may not decide to eat out.
 If it’s lower, then I still may or may not decide to eat out.